hadenlabs/zsh-git/docs/source/SUPPORT.rst

 Support & Contact
 =================

-If you have any problems with starting zsh-git-aliases, please report it on GitHub: https://github.com/luismayta/zsh-git-aliases
+If you have any problems with starting zsh-git, please report it on GitHub: https://github.com/luismayta/zsh-git

-Who is behind zsh-git-aliases
+Who is behind zsh-git
 -----------------------

 **Organisation**: